Needlesslord/PaintWars_by_BrainDeadStudios/README.md

        - Slime: Melee enemy
        - Explosive Blob: Kamikaze enemy -not fully implemented-
        - Rider: similar to warrior, but enemy -not fully implemented-
-       - Chroma King: Boss, Town Hall target, apperas at the 4th spawner destruït)
+       - Chroma King: Boss, Town Hall target, appears when the 4th spawner is destroyed to defend the last one)
  - ACTIONS
      + Movement and group movement
      + Collect resources and explore